ZackarySantana/Attach-Personal/README.md

 # | attach |

-Attach is a contact sharing website that anyone can fork and customize for their own.
+| attach | is a contact sharing website that anyone can fork and customize for their own.
 Fork this project and set up your own!
 Here is my personal [demo](https://attach.fly.dev)

 -   [Installation](#installation)
 -   [Development](#development)